PyMoDAQ/PyMoDAQ/docs/src/lab_story_folder/basler.rst

 Install the driver from Basler
 ------------------------------

-We first have to download the *Pylon* software from Basler from `this page <https://www.baslerweb.com/en/downloads/software/2012599532/>`_.
+We first have to download the
+`Pylon software from Basler <https://www.baslerweb.com/en/downloads/software/2012599532/>`_.
 In our case, since we are on Ubuntu, which is a Debian-based Linux distribution, we will choose the Debian installer.
 `Most probably, our processor architecture is x86_64 <https://www.redhat.com/en/topics/linux/ARM-vs-x86>`_, but we can check that with the